Yoctol/bottender/docs/the-basics-routing.md

 async function App(context) {
   return router([
     sayHiTo('Bottender', SayHi),
-    // return Unknown when when no other route matches the incoming event route('*', Unknown),
+    // return the `Unknown` action when no other route matches the incoming event route('*', Unknown),
   ]);
 }
 ```

-In the above example, the custom route matches `Hi Bottender` text message and resolve `SayHi` action.
+In the above example, the custom route matches the "Hi Bottender" text messages and returns the `SayHi` action.

 ## Platform Specific Routes

 Bottender includes a bunch of helpers to route within your multi-platform application.
-To learn more about the details of those specific routes, check out their documentation:
+To learn more about the details of those specific routes, check out their documentation accordingly:

 - [Messenger Routes](channel-messenger-routing.md)
 - [WhatsApp Routes](channel-whatsapp-routing.md)